DesignSafe-CI/portal-apps-user-content/README.md

 3. Changes merged will be migrated to [DesignSafe Tools & Apps](https://www.designsafe-ci.org/use-designsafe/tools-applications/).

 > [!NOTE]
-> Migration is still manual, so will not be immediate.
+> Migration is still manual, so it will not be immediate.